metrue/YoYo/README.md

 * test the deployment

-First of all, you need to setup the config.json with infomations from deployment step properly, then:
+ you need to setup the config.json with infomations from deployment step properly, then:
 ```
   make test
 ```